Car Loan Process: How Does an Auto Loan Work in the Philippines?

 car loan process - car financing in the philippines

 Did you know that there's more than one source of car financing in the Philippines?
 Securing a car financing option is essential to the car loan process.
-Here are a few to choose from.
+Here are a few to choose from:

 👉 Bank Financing

 Bank financing is also known as direct lending because the car buyer gets a loan directly from a bank instead of going through the dealership.
-Financing a car purchase through this loan is ideal if you have a good credit standing with the bank.

 Pros of Bank Financing

 Bank financing is a better option for purchases that require a higher loan amount, like a car purchase.
-Aside from the higher amount that you can loan, banks also offer lower interest rates than dealer financing.
 Moreover, you can compare car loans from different banks and enjoy a more personalized service.

 Cons of Bank Financing

-Of course, there’s a downside to bank financing as well.
-For one, car loan approval may take a few days.
-Getting approved for bank financing is also more challenging because you need to have a good credit history or be in good credit standing with the bank.
+Getting approved for bank financing is also more challenging because you need a good credit history or a good credit standing with the bank.
 It also requires a higher down payment than dealer financing.

 👉 Dealership Financing